Mohamed bin Zayed visits Emirati citizen Khamis Al Khyeli in Al Ain

-His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, Friday visited Emirati citizen Khamis Sabt Al Khyeli at his home in Al Ain.
+His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, Friday visited Emirati citizen Khamis Sabt Al Khyeli at his home in Al Ain City.

 Al Khyeli and his family thanked Sheikh Mohamed for his visit, which, they said, reflects the UAE leadership’s great attention paid to their people and their keenness to re-assure about their living conditions.